As eCommerce business owners, you don't need any introduction to online sales promotions.

 You may make your sales campaigns more attention-grabbing by disguising the incentive, which builds on the tension of a surprise offer.

-Nike’s site offers a good example of this:
+Nike’s site offers a sales promotions example of this kind:

 Plus, rewarding customers in this way frequently leads to increased loyalty and revenue.
 This is a win-win situation for both you and your consumers.